15+ Vegan Ice Creams That Are So Good, You Won't Miss the Dairy

 Nothing soothes the soul after a bad day quite like a pint of Ben & Jerry’s, and luckily, your go-to comfort dessert is available in a number of vegan-friendly pints.
 Not only are classic flavors like Cherry Garcia now made with almond milk, but the ice cream producer has also introduced brand-new flavors (think peanut butter and cookies) that are exclusive to the non-dairy line.

 Did you know that your favorite low-cal ice cream is also available dairy-free?
-Halo Top’s non-dairy lineup includes 14 different varieties as well as two seasonal flavors (Pumpkin Pie and Chocolate Peppermint Crunch).
-The non-dairy Halo Tops are made with coconut milk, and just like the originals, they weigh in between 280 and 380 calories per pint.
+Halo Top’s non-dairy lineup includes 7 different varieties including Chocolate Chip Cookie Dough, Birthday Cake and Candy Bar.
+The non-dairy Halo Tops are made with coconut milk, and just like the originals, they weigh in between 280 and 360 calories per pint.

 In early 2019, Jeni’s Splendid Ice Creams added a line of coconut cream-based ice creams to their collection.
-The ice cream company’s non-dairy assortment includes three new flavors: Dark Chocolate Truffle, Roasted Peanut Butter & Strawberry Jam and Texas Sheet Cake.
-Although the dairy-free lineup only includes these three flavors for now, folks looking to avoid animal products can also check out Jeni’s Frosé Sorbet, a fruity, sangria-style treat.
+The ice cream company’s non-dairy assortment now includes five flavors: Dark Chocolate Truffle, Lemon Bar, Texas Sheet Cake, Cold Brew with Coconut Cream and Caramel Pecan Sticky Buns.
+Folks looking to avoid animal products can also check out Jeni’s Frosé Sorbet, a fruity, sangria-style treat.

 Whatever your favorite non-dairy milk may be, there’s a good chance So Delicious has it in ice cream form.
 The vegan-friendly company boasts an impressive repertoire of frozen treats made from almond milk, cashew milk, coconut milk, oat milk and soymilk.
 They even offer dairy-free fudge bars, ice cream sandwiches and whipped topping.